.

 At 1891 Sarah Helen is the head of a household with brother William Henry.
 There is a death registration for their mother in Q1 1891.

 Sarah was my G2-Grandmother.
-She married Thomas WEBB in 1892 in Coventry.
-(On 16 April from FWB scroll) They had two children, my grandmother Laura Nellie on 15 January 1894 in Leicester and William Bernal (or Burnal?)
+She married Thomas WEBB on 16 April 1892 at Wesley Chapel, Warwick Lane in Coventry.
+Their marriage certifiate shows her as name as Sarah Hellen, a Silk Weaver living at 33 Court, Gosford Street in Coventry.
+They had two children, my grandmother Laura Nellie on 15 January 1894 in Leicester and William Bernal (or Burnal?)
 John on 4 December 1898 in Coventry.
 His baptism record on 14 December 1898 says his father Thomas was a painter and gives his mother's name as 'Lellie".
 Their address is 1c 8r Hertford Street.(or 1 Court 8 house?)

 Burnal is an unusual forename.
 It was the maiden name of Sarah's mother Marie Helen of which more below.